3PL Distribution Guide

-To expand into new regions, some ecommerce businesses choose to partner with several different 3PLs in different areas, each of which operates a single fulfillment center.
+To expand into new regions, some ecommerce businesses choose to partner with several different 3PLs in different areas, each of which operates a single fulfilment centre.

 However, this approach is almost always more trouble than it is worth; not only does it require a business owner to constantly check in with different stakeholders, but each 3PL’s idiosyncratic warehousing SOPs can easily lead to inconsistent customer experiences and pointless inefficiencies.

-Working with one 3PL that runs multiple fulfillment centers eliminates this hassle.
-With the right partner, you gain all the benefits of a broad distribution network without complicating communication or juggling dozens of platforms — and with one standard set of procedures for ecommerce fulfillment, orders are fulfilled uniformly every time.
+Working with one 3PL that runs multiple fulfilment centres eliminates this hassle.
+With the right partner, you gain all the benefits of a broad distribution network without complicating communication or juggling dozens of platforms — and with one standard set of procedures for ecommerce fulfilment, orders are fulfiled uniformly every time.